Small Town Rodeos and the Wild West

 Or maybe your trip might take you to Falkland B.C. on Victoria Day on the May long weekend.
 Let me know if it does and we can meet!

-The Falkland Stampede near Vernon B.C. is a three-day event and one of the oldest stampedes in the country.
+The Falkland Stampede near Vernon British Columbia is a three-day event and one of the oldest stampedes in the country.
 You might see around 100 riders – from as far away as Australia and as young as 13 – competing for high prize money.

 Interior Provincial Exhibition and Stampede Armstrong, British Columbia, is another event I never miss.
 This five-day annual Exhibition and Stampede attracts a large crowd from all over and is a little bit like the Calgary Stampede, just on a much smaller scale.
 The attractions keep you busy all day, and every night at 8 pm you can watch amazing rodeo action.
 The crowd is always inspiring and a few times I took guests for a couple of days in a row.